QUICK AGENT SEARCH

 2. Login to your Amazon.com Kindle Direct Publishing account --> Your Book: Book Basics --> Book Content file --> Select your .PRC file -->Upload Book button

-3. Preview Book button --> This preview gives you the opportunity to review how your book looks on the Kindle (if you actually own a Kindle, we recommend transfer the file via your USB connection, and reviewing it on the device.
+3. Preview Book button --> This preview gives you the opportunity to review how your book looks on the Kindle (if you actually own a Kindle, we recommend that you actually transfer the file from your computer onto your Kindle via a USB cable connection in order to view it on the device.
 Otherwise, we found that this preview tool is a decent substitute.)